 Talk to us!
 Email us at firstname.lastname@example.org or call 505-467-8340.

 When will the first units be occupied?

-Construction on the first units will be complete and ready for move-in beginning in April 2021.
+Construction on the first units will be complete and ready for move-in beginning in July 2021.
 The remaining buildings will be completed in phases, with the final buildings anticipated being ready for occupancy in September 2021.
 (This timeline is contingent on any further delays to construction)

 When will the maker space be complete?

 The maker space will be the second phase of the Siler Yard: Arts + Creativity Center.
 We anticipate construction on the space to begin once construction on the residential site has been completed later in 2022.

 When will I be able to see the units?

 We do not anticipate offering tours of the units at this point due to the pandemic.
 The property manager will be assigning units to applicants- applicants will not be able to pick their unit.
 Specification of unit size and any accessibility needs will be taken into account when housing applicants.